I am on the academic job market this cycle. Please reach out to me if you think I would be a good fit for your department.

-I am a fifth year PhD student at Carnegie Mellon University advised by Prof. Jan Hoffmann.
+I am a final year PhD student at Carnegie Mellon University advised by Prof. Jan Hoffmann, but also closely work with Prof. Frank Pfenning.
 I am broadly interested in programming languages with a specific focus on resource analysis, session types and language design for smart contracts on the blockchain.

 I am the lead designer and developer of Nomos, a domain-specific language for implementing smart contracts.
 This language provides 4 key features, i) a session type based mechanism for expressing the contract protocol, ii) a resource type system for expressing and automatically verifying the gas bound of a transaction, iii) a linear type system to handle assets, and iv) a design guarantee of no re-entrancy attacks.